 - Use touch whenever appropriate: Hold hands, link arms, give hugs, and stay connected as effectively as you can.

-Linville Counseling Services therapists would love to help you build your joyful identity.
-Give us a call to schedule an appointment to develop a new strength in your life.
+Linville Counseling Services would love to help you build your joyful identity.
+Click on the button below to schedule an appointment:

 Nervous about booking an online appointment?
 Click here for a short video to meet me and see what my office looks like.

 You must log in to post a comment.